TalkeenAhmadNomani/TalkeenAhmadNomani/README.md

 # I am Data Science and Machine Learning enthusiast | Web Developer | Problem Solver🚀
 ## About Me👨‍💻
-I am a 3rd-year Mechanical Engineering student at NIT Silchar who transitioned into Web Development and Machine Learning out of sheer passion.
+I am a 3rd-year Mechanical Engineering student at NIT Silchar who transitioned into data science and Machine Learning field out of sheer passion.
 Despite not having a CS background, I have self-taught programming and built real-world projects, proving that dedication and skills matter more than degree labels.

-From developing React.js applications in my internship at Get Your Homes to building AI-powered and NLP-based applications from scratch, I have continuously pushed my limits to thrive in the tech world.
-My journey showcases that curiosity, consistency, and hard work can break any barriers.

- # Past Experience💼
-## React js Frontend Developer Intern | Get Your Homes
-📅 Duration: 2 months

-→ Tech Stack: React.js, Framer Motion, Context API, Tailwind CSS →Built a fully responsive and interactive dashboard that dynamically updates real-time data.
-→Integrated Framer Motion to add smooth animations and enhance user experience.
-→Worked closely with the design team and project manager, improving collaboration and communication skills.
-→Strengthened expertise in React Hooks, Context API, and component reusability.

-# Notable Projects🚀

-## AI-Powered Text-to-Image Generator

-→ Built using MERN Stack & Hugging Face AI Models
-→ Saves generated images on Cloudinary
-→ Users can download images seamlessly
-→ UI designed with Tailwind CSS

-## Resume Screening NLP Application

-→ Developed from scratch using NLP techniques
-→ Analyzes resumes against job descriptions
-→ Identifies missing keywords, calculates match percentage → Built with Streamlit & PyPDF2

-## ATS Resume Screening (Google Gemini AI)

-→ Uses Google Gemini AI to analyze resumes against job descriptions → Extracts text from PDFs, evaluates ATS compatibility, and calculates match percentage → Identifies missing keywords and provides profile summaries → Developed using Streamlit, Google Generative AI, and PyPDF2

-## Real-Time Crypto Tracker
-→ Built using React.js & Chakra UI
-→ Fetches live data for 149+ cryptocurrencies from CoinGecko API → Displays 24-hour price variations, highs, and lows
-→ Fully responsive and user-friendly UI 🚀

-## Student Marks Prediction (ML Model)
-→ Implements multiple ML models internally
-→ Returns predictions based on highest accuracy model → Built with Flask for UI

-## K-Nearest Neighbors (KNN) Classifier (Practice Project)
-→ Implemented in Jupyter Notebook
-→ Explored k-NN algorithm for classification tasks

-## Housing Price Prediction (ML Model)
-→ Applied Multiple Linear Regression
-→ Explored feature engineering & regularization techniques → Analyzed model accuracy & areas for improvement

 ## Transitioning from Mechanical to Tech🎯
 Coming from Mechanical Engineering, I self-taught programming and proved that passion & hard work can bridge any gap.